diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab2.rst

 requests as well as outbound requests from internal users.
 You’ll also use an HTTP and stream profile to make global modifications to text within a web site.
-Finally you’ll see how using health monitors ensures that you the BIG-IP knows which web servers are available for client requests.
-SNAT's provide a mapping between nodes, often internal devices and a SNAT address.
+Finally you’ll see how using health monitors ensures that the BIG-IP knows which web servers are available for client requests.
+SNATs, or Secure Network Address Translation, provide a mapping between nodes, often internal devices and a SNAT address.
 SNATs can be configured many different ways including one-to-one mappings, many-to-one mappings, or all to one mappings.
 In all cases a SNAT must be enabled on the VLAN where the node's traffic arrives on the BIG-IP system.
 In this lab we will focus on the SNAT Automap feature which automatically maps the source